techsinarif/codecademy/README.md

 # codecademy
-MERN Stack application to help developers to complete the online courses
+MERN Stack application to help developers to do the online courses